joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 # Glasgow

-* Mobbing was making use more effective.
+* Mobbing was making us more effective.
 * Code style.
 10 devs, 10 idea, all in codebase. test?
 * Retros felt we were distracted
 * Becoming more effective, but wanted to be more efficient.

-# How are you spending the majority of your time?

-* Do you know?
-Is it 80, 50, 20% of your time?
 * We wanted to show our stakeholders and management that we were drowning.

 # Calculate and visualise